-Lead: 🔶 K
+Lead: ♦ K

-This is a massive hand as South and, after a slight bidding misunderstanding (North thought he was showing you real garbage, you thought he had a useful card or two) you arrive in a thin slam.
-West, confident that you will go down (but not confident enough to Double) leads the K.
+This is a massive hand as South and, after a slight bidding misunderstanding (North thought he was showing you a heap of rubbish, you thought he had a useful card or two) you arrive in a thin slam.
+West, confident that you will go down (but not confident enough to Double) leads the •K.